-9.1 The Trust hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy.
+The Trust hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy.

-- 9.2 Parents of children in secondary academies have the right to request that their child be withdrawn from some or all of the sex education aspects of RSE. - 9.3 Before withdrawing or making a request, the Trust strongly urges parents to carefully consider their decision as sex education is a vital part of the school curriculum and supports child development.
-Parents cannot withdraw their child from Relationships or Health Education or the elements on human growth and reproduction. - 9.4 Any parent wishing to withdraw their child from sex education in a secondary academy should put their request in writing using the form at Annex 3 and send it to the RSE lead at the academy who will arrange a meeting to discuss their concerns.
+Parents/ carers of children in secondary academies have the right to request that their child be withdrawn from some or all of the sex education aspects of RSE.

+Before withdrawing or making a request, the Trust strongly urges parents to carefully consider their decision as sex education is a vital part of the school curriculum and supports child development.
+Parents cannot withdraw their child from Relationships Education or Health Education or the elements on human growth and reproduction which fall under the National Curriculum science OR the science curriculum.

+Any parent wishing to withdraw their child from sex education in a secondary school should put their request in writing and send it to the Headteacher who will arrange a meeting to discuss their concerns.
 Once those discussions have taken place, except in exceptional circumstances, the school will respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
-After that point, if the child wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education during one of those terms. - 9.5 If a pupil is excused from sex education the respective academy will ensure that the pupil receives appropriate, purposeful education during the period of withdrawal.
+After that point, if the child wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education during one of those terms.

+If a student is excused from sex education the respective school will ensure that the student receives appropriate, purposeful education during the period of withdrawal.